 The most common way for CPAs to earn their CPE hours is by tuning into webinars.
 These are great because the time and place for watching them is extremely flexible.
 Plus you can watch them either at home or work, at any time of the day.

 Webinars are typically given by expert CPA instructors and are offered by many different services.
 An example of this would be Surgent’s CPE programs.
 They offer over one thousand live webinars for the purposes of earning CPE.
 Additionally, these webinars also count as live events, so you don’t need to take any exams of tests to earn credit from them.

 Another alternative would be going directly to the American Institute of Certified Professional Accountants (AICPA).
 They offer thousands of webcasts that cover a wide range of topics and are organized from foundational to expert level.

 Regardless of which provider you choose, webinars are an engaging and easy way to earn much needed credits on-demand.

 If you’re attending a conference based on your professional work, you may be eligible to earn CPE credit for it.
 This is a great option because it allows you to develop your professional skills and relationships while maintaining your financial planning credentials.

 Luckily, there’s a couple groups that offer conferences every year.

-The AICPA has a list of over thirty annual events you can attend for hours.
+The AICPA has a list of annual events you can attend for hours.
 While attending, you’ll have the chance to interact with and get advice from leading accountants from across the country.
 If you have circumstances that make you stay close to home, you can still attend some of the conferences online.
 This is because all online conferences from AICPA are streamed live to your computer so you can still attend in spite of any extenuating circumstances.